 We can’t say we were impressed by the helicopter explosions in this.
 We barely see the first one and must content ourselves with an impressive amount of burning wreckage.
 Then again, with 70 minutes of the film still to run, Alice and Wesker clearly have to survive this conflagration.

 Not great.
 First known destruction of a helicopter by a human zombie mutant.

 Number of exploding helicopters

 Do passengers survive?

-Kim Coates plays Bennett a slimy film producer who is one of the survivors that Alice meets.
-Coates specialises in these roles and I always like to see him play the.
-He gets to kill a couple of people in particularly callous fashion.
-It’s a nice turn but you just wish he had a bit more dialogue or a particular scene where he can get his teeth into.
+The ever-enjoyable Kim Coates plays Bennett - a slimy film producer who is one of the survivors that Alice meets.
+A specialist in sleazebags, Coates gets to kill a couple of people in particularly callous fashion.
+As usual, it’s a nice turn and you just wish he’d had a few more scenes to work in.

 Jovovich adopts a croaky dead pan voice when she’s plays Alice.
 A bit like she’s trying to do a Clint Eastwood ‘Man With No Name’ type drawl.
 Sometimes it works, a lot of the time it really grates.